Keno-GH/Autonomy/README.md

 * Add many WorkdriveGivers to precepts, traits, backstories, and genes
 * Add a default priorityGiver that is controlled by settings, so players can force a specific worktype to be higher for everyone.
 * Automatically enable the numeric priority system and permantently disable the check based one- I don't expect no one using this mod using the simpler system.
-* Add an ideology precept that will describe if autonomy is desired or the pawn would rather have someone else tell them a schedule.
 * Consider priority for more than capable
 * Check possible incompatibilities with priorityHaving non human pawns like mechanoids or modded ones like VFE Phytokin
 * Add better error catching so its easier to get which pawn is causing a problem